Fremantle Outer Harbour: Proposed expansion

-The expansion of the Outer Harbour became a contentious issue during the 2017 Western Australian state election, in which the Liberal–WA National government, led by Premier Colin Barnett, was defeated in a landslide by the Labor opposition, led by Mark McGowan.
+The expansion of the Outer Harbour became a contentious issue during the 2017 Western Australian state election, in which the Liberal–National government, led by Premier Colin Barnett, was defeated by the Labor opposition, led by Mark McGowan.
 The Perth Freight Link, a road freight link between Kewdale and Fremantle Harbour, was announced by the state government in May 2014, but was cancelled following a change of government.

 A report by the Western Australian Government Westport Taskforce released in August 2019 proposed five options for the Fremantle Harbour, with two advocating shared container trade between the Inner and Outer ports, and the other three proposing a new stand-alone container port at Kwinana.

 The preferred option in the report was for the new container port at the Outer Harbour to handle all of the projected 3.8 million twenty-foot equivalent units of container load projected to be the required demand by 2070.
 At the time of the report, the Inner Harbour handled 700,000 units of a theoretical capacity of 2.1 million, being restricted by road- and rail access in and out of the port.
 The Outer Harbour option eliminated this restriction but required additional road and rail development.

 The proposed container facility at the Outer Harbour has raised some environmental concerns.
 Environmental activists fear that the required dredging of Cockburn Sound could release toxins and destroy the sea grass in the sound.
 It was also feared that, in the maritime environment, it would endanger local Little penguin, Bottlenose dolphin and Pink snapper populations while, on land, it could damage local "Bush Forever" sites.
-Another concern were the effects on the quality of water supply to the Kwinana Desalination Plant.
+Another concern were the effects on the quality of water supply to the Perth Seawater Desalination Plant.

-It also led to resistance from the Maritime Union of Australia, MUA, which feared that the new facility would lead to job losses at the Inner Harbour.
+It also led to resistance from the Maritime Union of Australia (MUA) which feared that the new facility would lead to job losses at the Inner Harbour.
 MUA argued that a new container port was not required for another 15 years, when the Inner Harbour one would reach capacity, and that the investment required at Kwinana was economically unnecessary and an environmental disaster.